Ikayherce/the-finest-cupcake-shop/README.md

 Second release
 ### Project Bugs and Solutions:

 Not a bug but I did realise I wanted to enable multiple categories to be applied to products when product model has already been made.
 So I changed model in separate branch and then merged branches.

-Question seems to change author after editing Bootstrap's toasts floating left outside the 320px wide screens ununified comments - end of container and others Button In trolley on all trees view
+I had a problem after that so I had to clear all migrations to delete data and start all over again and make new migrations.

 ### Deployment and forking repo / new branch
 Deployment to heroku
 Forking the GitHub Repository